morganjroberts/open-UST/docs/matching_layer_deposition.md

 4. Label the rows and columns using a permenant marker.
 5. Use M3 screws to secure the lid to the tray (part ID XXX in BOM).

-### Dress the PZT electrode edges

-* The PZT electrode edges can become damaged  during their manufacture and shipping.
-* In some cases, they can delaminate from the PZT and fold over onto themselves.
-This would affect the thickness measurement of the PZT elements.
-* To fix this, the edges can be "dressed" by scraping away the raised electrode.

 ## Manufacture Doctor Blade Coater
 The doctor blade coater uses a 3D-printed blade holder to hold a safety blade at the correct angle.
 It is used during the deposition of the tungsten-epoxy quarter-wavelength-matching-layers to scrape the compound over the PZT elements.